 Boudewijn is the group leader of the diebond development group in the department of equipment and automation technologies in Nijmegen, the Netherlands.

-How did you found Nobleo Technology?
+How did you find Nobleo Technology?

 I heard about Nobleo Technology quite fast when they started.
 About 7 years ago, we hired several people from their company to work at our ITEC department which is currently named the department of equipment and automation technologies.
 At that time, we were looking for mechanical and mechatronic designers.
 Nobleo Technology was positioned at that time more as a contractor agency with high-end people.
 That is when we cooperated for the first time.